 17. Check seals, remove bands, and clean jars before putting them into storage.

 Typically, we just pop the lid off the jars, dump the contents into a large pot, heat it up and serve it with our favorite toppings like sour cream, avocado and cilantro.

 But this is chili, and there are countless combinations!
-We’ve been known to stretch a jar of chili by cooking up a pot of rice, then serving chili and grated cheese on top.
+We’ve been known to stretch a jar of chili by serving with a side of rolls made from my no-knead bread dough, or cooking up a pot of rice, then serving chili and grated cheese on top.

 Get creative and have fun with it!

 Did you make this recipe?
 Please leave a star rating in the recipe card below to let us know how much you loved it!
 Also, we’d love to see your beautifully canned jars of chicken chili!
 Snap a photo and tag us on social media @homesteadingfamily.